There used to be a myth that asthma goes away with age.

 Other study results:

-- Being male, not having severe asthma, and not having an animal allergy as a child nearly doubled the chance of asthma going into remission
+- Being male, not having severe asthma, and not having an animal allergy as a child nearly doubled the chance of asthma

 - Having a parent with asthma had no affect on whether childhood asthma would go into remission (other studies do find a link here, however)